I wrote a few weeks ago Investing Is Simple.

 When you see a strategy producing good ex post results, does it mean it will work well for you in the future?
 Remember you only have one shot.
 However sound a strategy looks now, the outcome may be poor.
 However great results were in the past, it does not prove it was a good strategy to begin with.
 How do you know you are not fooled by randomness?

 Let me give an example.
 You read that you should diversify and not buy individual stocks.
 Warren Buffett invested $5 billion in Goldman Sachs in September 2008.
-If you followed Warren Buffett and bought Goldman Sachs’ stock the next day after the news came out, you would beat both the S&P 500 and the SPDR Financial Sector ETF (XLF) by a long mile.
+If you followed Warren Buffett and bought Goldman Sachs’ stock the next day after the news came out, you would beat both the S&P 500 and the SPDR Financial Sector ETF (XLF) by a long mile a year later.
 Goldman Sachs up 40%.
 S&P 500 down nearly 20%.
 XLF down 30%.
 Next time you hear Warren Buffett invested in another public company, should you follow?

 Let me give another example.
 After I sold PIMCO foreign bond fund, it went up 1.7% in two weeks.
 For a bond fund in this low yield environment, 1.7% equals interest for almost a full year.
 Was it a mistake to sell?